kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(b\) *Flight safety system testing.* A launch operator must only use a flight safety system and all flight safety system components, including any onboard launch vehicle flight termination system, command control system, and support system that satisfy the test requirements of subpart D of this part.

-\(c\) *Ground system testing.* A launch operator must only use a system or equipment used to support hazardous ground operations identified by the ground safety analysis required by §417.405 that satisfies the test requirements of paragraph (a) of this section.
+\(c\) *Ground system testing.* A launch operator must only use a system or equipment used to support hazardous ground operations identified by the ground safety analysis required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.405   Ground safety analysis.|§417.405]] that satisfies the test requirements of paragraph (a) of this section.

 ### §417.117   Reviews.